laxman243ops/leetcode-solutions/README.md

 - Remove Duplicates from Sorted List
 - Swap Nodes in Pairs
 - Remove Linked List Elements
+- Remove Nth Node From End of List
 - Reverse Linked List
 - Minimum Pair Removal to Sort Array I
 - Convert Binary Number in a Linked List to Integer